What to Do in Your First 24 Hours in Los Angeles: Itinerary for First-Time Visitors

 RELATED: The Ultimate 10-Day California Road Trip

 Got more time and looking to explore other interesting cultural neighborhoods?
 Little Tokyo is within walking distance, while Koreatown is a short 20-minute drive west.
+If you’re a huge fan of ramen or Korean chicken like we are, these areas might be more to your speed!

-With its immense sprawl, choosing where to stay in Los Angeles is rarely simple.
-For most travelers on a time crunch, the best areas to stay include Downtown, Hollywood, and Beverly Hills.
-These neighborhoods are home to many of the city’s top hotels, along with being close to many of its bucket list sightseeing highlights.
+After seeing its immense sprawl firsthand, we’ve come to the conclusion that choosing where to stay in Los Angeles is rarely simple.
+For most travelers on a time crunch, our favorites areas to stay in the cityinclude Downtown, Hollywood, and Beverly Hills.

 citizenM Los Angeles Downtown